resulumit/rmd_workshop/README.md

     - key sections in-need of attention are highlighted

 - `manuscript/journals.Rmd`
-    - an R Markdown document to work on
+    - an R Markdown document to work on during the workshop
         - includes unformatted text from `reproduce_this.pdf` to save time
         - major components, such as paragraphs and tables, are numbered and marked in comments to facilitate navigation